Lila Sciences

 Series B in 2015

-eFFECTOR Therapeutics Inc is a clinical-stage biopharmaceutical company based in San Diego, California.
-Established in 2012, the company specializes in developing selective translation regulators for cancer and other serious diseases.
-Its innovative approach involves small molecule drugs known as selective translation regulator inhibitors (STRIs), which target the eIF4F complex and its associated kinase, mitogen-activated protein kinase 1/2 (MNK 1/2).
-This complex plays a crucial role in the translation of specific messenger RNA into proteins linked to cancer progression. eFFECTOR's lead product candidate, tomivosertib, is currently being evaluated in a Phase 2b trial in combination with pembrolizumab for non-small cell lung cancer.
-Additionally, zotatifin, an inhibitor of eIF4A, is undergoing dose-escalation trials with plans for further expansion.
-The company also collaborates with Pfizer to develop inhibitors targeting eIF4E.
-Through these efforts, eFFECTOR aims to address the challenges of tumor growth, survival, and immune evasion in cancer treatment.
+eFFECTOR Therapeutics, Inc. is a clinical-stage biotechnology company based in San Diego, California, that specializes in the development of selective translation regulators for the treatment of cancer and other serious diseases.
+Founded in 2012, the company is pioneering a new class of oncology drugs known as selective translation regulator inhibitors (STRIs).
+These drug candidates specifically target the eIF4F complex and its associated kinase, MNK 1/2, which play critical roles in protein synthesis and are linked to prominent cancer signaling pathways such as PI3K-AKT and RAS-MEK. eFFECTOR's products aim to inhibit pathways that drive tumor growth, survival, and immune evasion by regulating the expression of oncoproteins and immunosuppressive proteins.
+The lead candidate, tomivosertib, is currently being evaluated in a Phase 2b trial for non-small cell lung cancer in combination with pembrolizumab.
+Additionally, zotatifin, an inhibitor of eIF4A, is undergoing dose-escalation in a Phase 1/2 trial, with further expansion cohorts anticipated.
+The company also collaborates with Pfizer to advance inhibitors targeting eIF4E.

 Pulmatrix, Inc. is a clinical-stage biopharmaceutical company based in Lexington, Massachusetts, focused on developing innovative inhaled therapies for serious pulmonary diseases.
 Utilizing its proprietary iSPERSE technology, which stands for inhaled Small Particles Easily Respirable and Emitted, Pulmatrix aims to enhance the delivery of therapeutic agents directly to the lungs while minimizing systemic side effects.
 The company's product pipeline includes Pulmazole, an inhaled anti-fungal targeting allergic bronchopulmonary aspergillosis, and PUR1800, a narrow spectrum kinase inhibitor designed for obstructive lung diseases such as asthma and chronic obstructive pulmonary disease (COPD).
 Established in 2003, Pulmatrix collaborates with various partners, including RespiVert Ltd. and Cipla Technologies LLC, to advance its drug candidates and address significant unmet medical needs in respiratory care.

 Receptos, Inc. is a clinical-stage biopharmaceutical company headquartered in San Diego, California, specializing in the discovery and development of therapeutics for immune disorders.
-The company’s lead product, ozanimod, is an oral therapy currently undergoing phase III trials for relapsing multiple sclerosis and phase II trials for ulcerative colitis and Crohn's disease.
-Additionally, Receptos is developing RPC4046, a monoclonal antibody in phase II trials for eosinophilic esophagitis, an allergic and immune-mediated condition.
-The company is also engaged in research on glucagon-like peptide-1 receptor small molecule positive allosteric modulators, which are in preclinical studies for treating Type 2 diabetes.
-Founded in 2008, Receptos was initially known as Receptor Pharmaceuticals, Inc. and rebranded in May 2009.
-As of August 2015, Receptos operates as a subsidiary of Celgene Corporation.
+The company’s lead product, ozanimod, is an oral therapy currently undergoing phase III trials for relapsing multiple sclerosis and phase II studies for ulcerative colitis and Crohn's disease.
+Additionally, Receptos is developing RPC4046, a monoclonal antibody in phase II trials for eosinophilic esophagitis, an immune-mediated condition.
+The company is also conducting preclinical research on glucagon-like peptide-1 receptor small molecule positive allosteric modulators for the treatment of Type 2 diabetes.
+Receptos was founded in 2008 and was formerly known as Receptor Pharmaceuticals, Inc. It became a subsidiary of Celgene Corporation in 2015.

 Siluria Technologies